 ‘Good morning, class.’
 She set her handbag down and stared at them like a frog at a cluster of flies.

-Silence hovered over the room.
+Silence smothered the room.

 ‘Now that won’t do.’
 The corners of her wide mouth turned down.
 ‘That’s not polite at all.’